Helen Hill: Film and artwork

-In 2007, Harvard Film Archive established the Helen Hill Collection, a repository of films, drawings, photographs, art works, writings, music, and ephemera.
+In 2007, Harvard Film Archive established its Helen Hill Collection, preserving films, drawings, photographs, art works, writings, music, and ephemera.
 Ten of Hill's animated and experimental works are available for archival loan and exhibition as a compilation reel of 16mm film prints.

 In March 2008, New York University organized "Anywhere: A Tribute to Artist and Activist Helen Hill," an evening of newly preserved work by and about Hill.
 The screening opened the 6th Orphan Film Symposium in New York.
-NYU's Department of Cinema Studies, the University of South Carolina's Film Studies Program, and the Nickelodeon Theatre presented the inaugural Helen Hill Awards to filmmakers Naomi Uman and Jimmy Kinder for their works "affirming Helen Hill's artistic legacy, lived values, and everyday passions".
+NYU's Department of Cinema Studies, the University of South Carolina Film Studies Program, and the Nickelodeon Theatre presented the inaugural Helen Hill Awards to filmmakers Naomi Uman and Jimmy Kinder for their works "affirming Helen Hill's artistic legacy, lived values, and everyday passions".

-On December 30, 2009, the Librarian of Congress named Hill's film Scratch and Crow (1995) to the National Film Registry, a list of aesthetically, historically, and culturally significant American motion pictures.
+In 2009, the Librarian of Congress named Hill's film Scratch and Crow (1995) to the National Film Registry, a list of aesthetically, historically, and culturally significant American motion pictures.
 The Library's news release stated: "Helen Hill's student film was made at the California Institute of the Arts.
 Consistent with the short films she made from age 11 until her death at 36, this animated short work is filled with vivid color and a light sense of humor.
 It is also a poetic and spiritual homage to animals and the human soul."

-Scholar Anne Major published an assessment of the filmmaker's legacy, “Sweet Magic: The Preservation of Helen Hill’s Cinema,” in The Moving Image in 2019.
+Scholarship on Hill's work includes three recent essays.
+In 2019, Anne Major published “Sweet Magic: The Preservation of Helen Hill’s Cinema,” in The Moving Image, and Janine Marchessault, “Some Recipes for Disaster in the Films of Deidre Logue and Helen Hill.”
+More recently, Karen Redrobe authored “Unnatural Disasters Unfinishable (Inter)(in)animation,” a chapter in her book Undead: (Inter)(in)animation, Feminisms, and the Art of War (2025).